westphae/stratux/content/index.md

 Dual Aspens are on the right.
 Currently the pitch indications are not very accurate.
 But the fundamental issues of AHRS are solved and the indications are close enough to reality to be useful.
-*The project is definitey still in BETA!*
+*The project is definitely still in BETA!*

 [![AHRS on Youtube](https://img.youtube.com/vi/hbV1bGDzHmw/0.jpg)](https://youtu.be/hbV1bGDzHmw)